Information for Students

 If you would like more information about meeting York’s expectations for academic integrity expectations, here are some things you can do:

-- Attend York University Libraries' workshop on Academic Integrity and Citation Practices: How You Can Learn to Stop Worrying and Love Citation.
-Sessions take place every month.
+- Attend York University Libraries’ workshop Academic Integrity: Learn to Stop Worrying about It (Online) Sessions take place several times during each semester.
 Register Here.

 - Visit The Writing Centre to gain more confidence with academic writing.
 Visit the Writing Centre to learn more.